hcorrada/dscert-algo/content/logistics/index.md

     <hcorrada@umiacs.umd.edu>
     Office: 3114F Biomolecular Sciences Building
     Phone Number: 301-405-2481
-    **Office Hours:** Friday 1:00pm-2:00pm AVW 3223 and by appointment
+    **Office Hours:** before and after class or by appointment
 * Communication:
     - For course related questions, use [Piazza]({{< piazzaurl >}}) as indicated below.
-    - For any other communication (e.g., absences accomodations etc.) email me including `[CMSC828O]` in the message subject.
+    - For any other communication (e.g., absences accomodations etc.) email me including `[CMSC643]` in the message subject.

 We will use the class Piazza site [{{< piazzaurl >}}]({{< piazzaurl >}}) for questions, discussion and announcements.
 Assignments and grades for the class will be posted to the class ELMS site: [{{< elmurl >}}]({{< elmurl >}}).
 In case of an extended emergency closure, announcements on policy and procedures will be posted to Piazza.

 ## Textbook and Resources:

-We will refer to the following two textbooks frequently:
+We will use the following textbooks:

-- Newman, M.E.J.
-(2010) _Networks, An Introduction_.
-Oxford University Press.
-[Amazon](https://www.amazon.com/Networks-Introduction-Mark-Newman/dp/0199206651/ref=pd_bxgy_14_img_2?_encoding=UTF8&psc=1&refRID=Z4KKMKQBBRDZB7092JB9i)
+- Daume (2017) _A Course in Machine Learning_ [Book Site](http://ciml.info/)
-- Barabasi, et al. (2016) _Network Science_.
-Cambridge University Press.
-[Book Site](http://barabasi.com/networksciencebook/)
+- Leskovec, et al. (2016). _Mining of Massive Datasets_.
+[Book Site](http://www.mmds.org/)
+- Geron (2017) _Hands-On Machine Learning wiht Scikit-Learn and TensorFlow_.
+[Safari](https://www.safaribooksonline.com/library/view/hands-on-machine-learning/9781491962282/)

 Other readings will be posted in the [Course Calendar]({{< baseurl >}}/calendar/index.html).

 ## Expected outcomes and topics covered

+Machine Learning methods have found their way into the modern data analyst's toolbox.
+This course introduces popular methods with an emphasis on their practical usage for data analysis.
+Coverage of their statistical and computational theoretical underpinnings acquaints students with methods to evaluate statistical machine learning models defined in terms of algorithms or function approximations.

+Topics covered include: regression and prediction, tree-based methods, overview of supervised learning theory, support vector machines, kernel methods, ensemble methods, clustering, visualization of large datasets, graphical models among others.

-At the end of this course, students will be able to describe, implement and analyze algorithms that solve fundamental problems in biological network analysis: descriptive summaries of network structure and properties, probabilistic and dynamical network models, statistical models for networked data and network visualization.
-They will also be able to apply these methods to data in networks from biological applications: molecular, neuronal and ecological networks by completing a semester-long project.
+At the end of this course, students will be able to describe, implement and analyze algorithms that solve fundamental problems in Machine Learning.
+They will also be able to apply these methods to data in  variety of applications.

 ## Expectations for Students